 The Mondragon Rifle line was broadened with the development of a light machine gun model.
 This version introduced a bipod for forward support as well as higher magazine counts (30- and 100-round drums became available).
 As a light machine gun, the type could be used to suppress enemy movements or assist as a portable infantry squad support light machine gun similar to today's FN Minimi model.
 The Mondragon Light Machine Gun (LMG) served in this role with the Mexican Army until it was replaced by the Mendoza M1943 General Purpose Machine Gun (GPMG) of 1943.

-Austria-Hungary; Brazil; Chile; China; Vichy French; Imperial Germany; Imperial Japan; Lithuania; Mexico; Nazi Germany; Peru; Philippines; South Korea; Soviet Union; Taiwan; Vietnam
+Austria-Hungary; Brazil; Chile; China; Vichy French; German Empire; Imperial Japan; Lithuania; Mexico; Nazi Germany; Peru; Philippines; South Korea; Soviet Union; Taiwan; Vietnam

 "Mondragon Rifle" - Casual Naming Convention

 Fusil Mondragon Modelo 1900 - Initial Production Models; 8-round magazine; production by SIG of Switzerland.

 Fusil Porfirio Diaz Sistema Mondragon Modelo 1908 - Local Mexican production version; 20-round magazine; production until 1943.